Innovation Studies

 Expectations for the innovation studies and proposals

-The expectations for innovation studies and proposals are detailed in the full announcement text, a summary of which is as follows:
+The expectations for the proposed innovation studies are detailed in the full announcement text, a summary of which is as follows:

-- Explain how using large-scale HPC will lead to a positive business impact.
+• Explain how using large-scale HPC will lead to positive business impact.

-- Provide details on the models to be developed, the availability of necessary data, the performance metrics and reproducibility plan, and potential risks relating to trustworthy AI.
+• Provide details on: the models to be developed, the availability of necessary data, the performance metrics and reproducibility plan, potential risks relating to trustworthy AI.

-- Produce pre-final results and potential impact report to be delivered by the end of the 7th month of the innovation study.
+• Produce a pre-final results and potential impact report to be delivered by the end of the 7th month of the innovation study.

-The complete announcement and proposer’s guide for the current open call can be downloaded as an FFplus Call-1: Type 2 Announcement document.
+The complete Announcement and Proposers’ guide for the current open call can be downloaded as a document here.

 Proposal Submission